 The City of Fort Meade is located in central Florida in Polk County.
 The City joined the ARP in February 2000.
-Jan Bagnall is the City Manager.
+Dustin Burkeis the Interim City Manager.
 The City's service area is approximately 5 square miles.
 For more information about the City of Fort Meade, please visit www.cityoffortmeade.com.